arthiccc/simple-postgres-starter/README.md

     ```bash
     npm start
     ```
-    You should see a table of users printed to the console.
+    Open [http://localhost:3000](http://localhost:3000) in your browser to see the user data.

 4.  **Stop Database**:
     ```bash